-Hijāmat (Figure 17) is literally derived from an Arabic word 'hajm' which stands for volume, but technically used for "to suck".
-It is a technique in which a cup is applied over the surface of skin by creating vacuum, and it is known as dry cupping (Hijāmat bilā Shart) (Figure 18).
-Sometimes, scarification is done at the location of cupping to draw blood from the body part to relieve internal congestion, and this process is known as wet cupping (Hijāmat bi'l-Shart) (Figure 19).
+Hijāmat (Figure 17) is literally derived from an Arabic word 'hajam' which means "to suck".
+It is a technique in which a cup is applied over the surface of skin by creating vacuum, and it is known as dry cupping (Hijāmat bilā Sharț) (Figure 18).
+Sometimes, scarification is done at the location of cupping to draw blood from the body part to relieve internal congestion, and this process is known as wet cupping (Hijāmat bi'l-Sharț) (Figure 19).